scottbcovert/sf-nodejs-integration-poc/README.md

 4. Set the OAuth scope for your connected app to include `api`, `id`, & `refresh_token`
 5. Set your Callback URL to be `http://localhost:5000/oauth2/callback`
 6. Copy the contents of the `.env.sample` file into a local `.env` file, replacing the `CLIENT_ID` & `CLIENT_SECRET` values with your connected app's consumer key and secret
+7. If your Apex RestResource class is namespace-prefixed then set the `NAMESPACE` value in the `.env` file
-7. Run `npm start` from the root directory to start up the server
+8. Run `npm start` from the root directory to start up the server
-8. In a new terminal window run `cd client && npm install && npm run build && npm start` from the root directory to start up the client
+9. In a new terminal window run `cd client && npm install && npm run build && npm start` from the root directory to start up the client
-9. The app should start running in `localhost:3000`
+10. The app should start running in `localhost:3000`
-10. Test the app using the source and target URL params e.g. `http://localhost:3000?source=https%3A%2F%2Fyour-scratch-org-domain-dev-ed.scratch.my.salesforce.com&target=https%3A%2F%2Fyour-scratch-org-domain-dev-ed.scratch.my.salesforce.com`
+11. Test the app using the source and target URL params e.g. `http://localhost:3000?source=https%3A%2F%2Fyour-scratch-org-domain-dev-ed.scratch.my.salesforce.com&target=https%3A%2F%2Fyour-scratch-org-domain-dev-ed.scratch.my.salesforce.com`

 ## Deployment